ATTORNEY ADVERTISING | Paul M. Botros, Esq. | Licensed in Texas and Florida

 Why Choose Our National Wage Recovery Team

-While Paul M. Botros is licensed in Texas and Florida, we successfully help Michigan workers recover unpaid wages through our network of skilled Michigan attorneys.
-We partner with experienced local counsel or obtain special admission (pro hac vice) to ensure you get both specialized wage and hour expertise and local court advantage.
+While Paul M. Botros is licensed in Texas and Florida, we successfully help Michigan workers recover unpaid wages in federal and state courts.

 πŸ‡ΊπŸ‡Έ